 The schedules can get confusing though.
 When I was on my 5-week Ultimate Europe trip with EF Ultimate Break, a group of girls on the tour decided they wanted to take a ferry to Santorini for the day while we were staying on Paros.
 They ended up getting stranded over there because they didn’t realize the ferries stopped running at a certain time!
 They had to take an overnight ferry back to Athens to meet us.

 I didn’t do this while I was in Athens and it’s one of my biggest regrets.
 While it towers above the city, it’s beautiful to look at and I’m sure the view of Athens from the top is equally as surreal.
 At the top you’ll find a church and a coin operated binocular viewer.
 There is also a restaurant and cafe further down, but I heard they are better known for their views than for their cuisine.
 There is a path you can take to hike to the top or you can take the Teleferik which is the cable car for Mount Lycabettus.

 I hope this guide for spending 72 hours in Athens gives you enough great ideas to explore while still leaving some time to fill in your own interests.
 These are just the things that I feel like you can’t miss out on when you come to this wonderful city.
 Like I said, I did not have many expectations, but it completely blew me away and I’m sure it will do the same to you.

 Athens was the first destination on my 5-week trip to Europe that you can read more about here.
-I am so excited because this article is the first one in a series about this trip and the places I visited.
-If you liked it, then please subscribe so you don’t miss next week’s article: Traditional Greek Foods You Must Try!
+If you liked it, then please subscribe so you don’t miss next week’s article: Greek Foods You Shouldn’t Miss!